FAST-LB/pyGCodeDecode/doc.md

 def get_block_travel()
 ```

-Return the travel length of the plannerblock.
+Return the travel length of the planner block.

 <a id="pyGCodeDecode.state"></a>